jhessin/blog/content/posts/love.md

 love, from prioritizing their needs above others, even your own.

-I remember my wife once asked me (back before we were married) what I would do if she refused to love me.
+I remember my wife once asked me (back before we were married) what I would do if we broke up.
 I remember I told her I would love her as much as she would let me - even from a distance if necessary.
 Because love is wanting the best for someone and acting in accordance with that wish.
 So if someone you love decides they don't love you and is happy in another relationship - don't